deckhouse/deckhouse/modules/040-node-manager/docs/EXAMPLES.md

 ### Cluster API Provider Static: Moving Instances Between Node Groups

+{% alert level="warning" %}
+During the process of transferring instances between node groups, the instance will be cleaned and re-bootstrapped, and the `Node` object will be recreated.
+{% endalert %}

 This section describes the process of moving static instances between different node groups (`NodeGroup`) using the Cluster API Provider Static (CAPS).
 The process involves modifying the `NodeGroup` configuration and updating the labels (`labels`) of the corresponding `StaticInstance`.

 #### Initial Configuration